byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Upload files about an item
-  - Description: As a User, I will able to upload files about the item I am selling, such as pictures and proof of purchase so the buyer could check these files.
+  - Description: As a User, I will be able to upload files about the item I am selling, such as pictures and proof of purchase so the buyer could check these files.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Edit an item
-  - Description: As a User, I will able to edit the information of the item I post, so that I can make some changes if necessary.
+  - Description: As a User, I will be able to edit the information of the item I post, so that I can make some changes if necessary.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx